ncbdrck/UniROS/README.md

 git clone --recurse-submodules https://github.com/ncbdrck/uniros
 ```

+**Note:** MultiROS and RealROS have their own dependencies.
+Please follow the instructions in their respective repositories to install the dependencies.

 ## 2. Setup Using Existing MultiROS and RealROS
 If you have existing clones of `multiros` and `realros`, follow these instructions: